Compare credit card introductory offers

 - Cash back offers, which may be for a percentage of each purchase, or a fixed amount

-Some cards might only present one of these introductory credit card offers, while others will provide a combination.
+Some credit cards may feature just one of these introductory offers, while others will provide a combination of bonuses.

 These promotions typically only last for a limited time.
-To keep enjoying bonus offers on your credit card, you may need to fulfil certain terms and conditions, such as spending a minimum amount in eligible transactions per month or per year.
+To keep enjoying bonus offers on your credit card, you may need to fulfil certain terms and conditions, such as spending a minimum amount on eligible transactions per month or per year.

 How can credit card introductory offers benefit me?

-Fee-free credit card offers can help to limit your credit card, and enjoying more value.
+A fee-free credit card offer can mean paying less for your credit card, and enjoying more value.
 It’s important to read the terms and conditions, as some credit cards only discount or waive fees for a limited time, or for as long as you maintain a minimum spend.

-If your new credit card offers a low introductory interest rate on purchases, you can use the card to shop with confidence, knowing that you’ll be racking up fewer interest charges on what you buy.
-You may even be able to find a card with a 0 per cent introductory purchase rate and no fees can help you avoid getting too deeply into the red, so you can focus all your spending on what really matters.
-Just be aware that once the introductory period expires, you’ll need to pay interest on your purchases based on the card’s revert rate.
+If your new credit card offers a low introductory interest rate on purchases, you can shop with confidence, knowing that you can rack up fewer interest charges on what you buy.
+You may even be able to find a card with a 0 per cent introductory purchase rate and no fees.
+But be aware that once the introductory period expires, you’ll need to pay interest on any outstanding purchases based on the card’s revert rate.

-Savvy shoppers who are always chasing freebies could benefit from a credit card with a good reward point introductory offer.
-If you find a credit card offering great rewards and a generous number of bonus points on signup, simply switching cards could let you enjoy the royal treatment.
+Savvy shoppers who like to chase freebies could benefit from a credit card with a good reward point introductory offer.
+If you find a credit card that offers great rewards and a generous number of bonus points on signup, simply switching cards could let you enjoy the royal treatment.
 To get a better idea of if a rewards card may be right for you, consider comparing the value offered by its rewards to the cost of its annual fee.

 What should I keep in mind about credit card introductory offers?

-To the inexperienced buyer, credit card introductory offers can sound like a bonanza.
-While there’s plenty to make you smile, prospective customers have to be smart about the way they approach these deals.
+To a new cardholder, credit card introductory offers can sound like a bonanza.
+While there’s plenty to make you smile, you also need to be smart about the way you approach these deals.

 - Keep track of your introductory offer period: If your rates are going to rise, or a credit card bonus offer is going to expire, you’ll want to be prepared.